NortheasternUniversityADS/Final-Project/Liver Disease/README.md

 * [Algorithm after feature selection](https://github.com/NortheasternUniversityADS/Final-Project/blob/master/Liver%20Disease/Algorithms%20after%20feature%20selection.ipynb) - After feature selection is performed, we are removing less important features from our dataset and running the model again.

-**NOTE:** Next Step is to proceed with Flask and automating our model.